reddenx/tools-networking/Web.TaskTracker/README.txt

 meant to be an advanced todo list, with subtasks and a completion record

 Main usabilty features:
- - touch friendly UI, mainly meant for my surface and phone
+ - touch friendly UI, for use by tablets and phones
  - responsive interface with reactive UI
+ - simple clean 1 page app

 TASK NAME[edit]